JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

    emacs &

 This should work for most users (meaning it should bring up the emacs GUI).
 If it does, then **you are done with this section** and you can proceed to the :ref:`next section <vagrant-jedi>`.
-If the display still does not work, then you may to explicitly grant Singularity access to your display through :code:`xauth` as we now describe.
+If the display still does not work, then you may need to explicitly grant Singularity access to your display through :code:`xauth` as we now describe.

 Exit singularity and vagrant.
 Then edit your Vagrantfile and add these two lines (at the bottom, just before the :code:`end` in the main :code:`Vagrant.configure("2") do |config|` loop will do)